dotnet/arcade/Documentation/UnifiedBuild/Foundational-Concepts.md

 The following are goals and that will be met by the Unified Build project.
 Please note that ".NET distro maintainers" includes Microsoft.

 - .NET adopts industry standard upstream/downstream practices.
 - A single git commit denotes all product source for a particular .NET build.
-All commits are coherent
+All commits are coherent.
-- A single repo commit can produce a shippable build
+- A single repo commit can produce a shippable build.
 - .NET's build shall be able to create a specific platform's distribution in a single build environment.
 - .NET distro maintainers shall be able to efficiently update and build .NET (both collaboratively and separately) through the entire lifecycle of a .NET version (first to last commit).
 - .NET distro maintainers can produce downstream distributions without use of Microsoft provided services.